IAEA-NDS/endf-parserpy/docs/source/guide/perfect_precision.rst

    parser.writefile('output.endf', endf_dict)

-Using default options during the :class:`~endf_parserpy.EndfParser` object initialization, the ``ZA`` variable would be written as ``2.605600+4``.
+Using default options during the :class:`~endf_parserpy.EndfParserPy` object initialization, the ``ZA`` variable would be written as ``2.605600+4``.
 However, the storage as an :class:`~endf_parserpy.EndfFloat` object with the string representation explicitly stated ensures that